 This interview has been edited for length and clarity.

-MJ: Very uplifting.
-Thanks for speaking with us!
+MJ: Thanks for joining us!